SOLVENCY II SOLUTIONS LTD – PRIVACY NOTICE

 Marketing Communications

-We may use your contact details to send you marketing emails or newsletters if you have consented to receive them.
-You can withdraw your consent at any time by clicking the “unsubscribe” link in any email or by contacting us directly.
+You can withdraw your consent or ask us to stop sending marketing communications at any time by clicking the “unsubscribe” link in any email or by contacting us directly.

-We do not sell or share your personal data with third parties for their own marketing purposes.
+We do not sell or share your personal data with third parties for their own marketing purposes, without your express consent.

 Cookies and Tracking Technologies